Program overview

 Career Options

-• Registered Nurse: Provide direct patient care, administer medications, and collaborate with healthcare teams to ensure optimal patient outcomes.
+• Registered Nurse: Provide direct patient care, administer medications, and collaborate with healthcare teams to develop patient care plans.

-• Nurse Educator: Teach and mentor nursing students in academic settings, sharing knowledge and expertise in nursing practice.
+• Nurse Educator: Teach and mentor nursing students in academic settings, focusing on developing the next generation of nursing professionals.

-• Clinical Nurse Specialist: Specialize in a specific area of nursing, providing expert advice and support to healthcare teams and patients.
+• Clinical Nurse Specialist: Specialize in a specific area of nursing practice, providing expert advice and support to healthcare teams.

-• Public Health Nurse: Work in community settings to promote health and prevent disease through education and outreach programs.
+• Public Health Nurse: Work in community settings to promote health education and disease prevention initiatives.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.